-(x) is planned and led locally in a way which is engaged with the community (including in particular service users, those who look after service users and those who are involved in the provision of health or social care), (xi) best anticipates needs and prevents them arising, and (xii) makes the best use of the available facilities, people and other resources.
+(x) is planned and led locally in a way which is engaged with the community (including in particular service users those who look after service users and those who are involved in the provision of health or social care), (xi) best anticipates needs and prevents them arising, and (xii) makes the best use of the available facilities, people and other resources.
 When must the Strategic Planning Group be established?
 The IJB must establish its Strategic Planning Group before it prepares its first Strategic Plan.
 Who are the members of the Strategic Planning Group?
-It is for the JB to decide the number of members its Strategic Planning Group should have but it must contain at least one person nominated by each of the Council and the Health Board and one representative of each of the following groups residing or operating in the Renfrewshire area:- Health professionals; Users of users of health care; Commercial providers of health care; Non-commercial providers of health care; Social care professionals; Users of social care; Carers of users of social care; Commercial providers of social care; Commercial providers of social care; Non-commercial providers of social care; What are the arrangements for appointing, removing and replacing members of the The IJB must establish processes for appointing, removing and replacing members of its Strategic Planning Group.
+It is for the IJB to decide the number of members its Strategic Planning Group should have but it must contain at least one person nominated by each of the Council and the Health Board and one representative of each of the following groups residing or operating in the Renfrewshire area:- Health professionals; Users of health care; Carers of users of health care; Commercial providers of health care; Non-commercial providers of health care; Social care professionals; Users of social care; Carers of users of social care; Commercial providers of social care; Non-commercial providers of social care; Non-commercial providers of social housing; Third sector bodies carrying out activities related to health or social care.
+In addition to this prescribed list, the IJB may appoint such other members as it considers appropriate.
+Also, during the period of a Strategic Plan, the group must include a person to represent the interests of each locality set out in the plan.
+It is for the IJB to select which persons are suitable to represent these interests and it may select a single person to represent two or more localities.
+What are the arrangements for The LIB must establish processes for appointing, removing and replacing members of its Strategic Planning appointing, removing and Group.
 Strategic Planning Group?
 Members may resign at any time.
 The Council and the Health Board will choose their own nominees and may remove these members and nominate replacements.